nano-o/SFSailfish/README.md

 # Detailed instructions for DAG consensus experiments

-## Running the Docker image and uploading credentials
+## Running the Docker image and copying the credentials

 To run the docker image:
 If using Linux, first unzip the image with `gunzip ccs-25.tar.gz`, then `docker load -i ccs-25.tar`.
 Verify the image is loaded using `docker images`.
 Finally, run the image with `docker run --rm -it ccs-25`.

-Next, you will be given 3 files (`sf-dag`, `sf-dag.pug`, and `key.json`) to upload to the image.
-If you do not have them, request them from the program chairs.
+Next, you will be given 3 files (`sf-dag`, `sf-dag.pub`, and `key.json`) that you need to copy to the image.
+If you do not have them, please request them from the program chairs.
 Once you have the 3 files, uploaded them to the running image as follows:

 ```bash